JTinkers/HttpDo/README.md

 **HttpDo** is a robust yet easy to install and use nuget package.

-It provides you with means neccessary to create a remotely accessible app - be it an interface for your TwitterBot or a control panel for IOP of your fishtank.
+It provides you with means neccessary to create a remotely accessible app - be it an web interface for your TwitterBot or a control panel for IOP of your fishtank.